 Scaling functions to ensure the image fits the given width and height of the designated picture proportions.

-Styling functions to adjust the appearance of your image, by adding borders or grayscale for example.
+Filters to adjust the appearance of your image, for example by adding borders or grayscale.